esphome/esphome-docs/cookbook/lvgl.rst

 .. figure:: images/lvgl_cook_cover.png
     :align: center

-Just as in the previous examples, we need to get the states of the cover first.
-With a numeric sensor we retrieve the current position of the cover, and with a text sensor we retrieve the current movement state of it.
-We are particularly interested in the moving (*opening* and *closing*) states, because during these we'd like to change the label on the middle to show *STOP*.
+Just as in the previous examples, we need to get the state of the cover first.
+We'll use a numeric sensor to retrieve the current position of the cover and a text sensor to retrieve its current movement.
+We are particularly interested in the moving (*opening* and *closing*) states, because during these we'd like to change the label in the middle to show *STOP*.
 Otherwise, this button label will show the actual percentage of the opening.
-Additionally, we'll change the opacity of the labels on the *UP* and *DOWN* buttons depending on if the cover is fully open or close.
+Additionally, we'll change the opacity of the labels on the *UP* and *DOWN* buttons depending on if the cover is fully open or closed.

 .. code-block:: yaml